 Work on this step immediately.
 Unemployment programs are state specific, so you’ll need to look online for the steps needed for yours.
 In some cases, you’ll be able to get started online.
 In any event, this is a process that can sometimes take time and require verification by the bureaucracy behind the program.
 Make every effort to get started on this right away so that if you qualify your family will receive support.

 If you had a 401k or other type of retirement plan through work, you’ll need to decide what do with that money.
 Your exact options will depend on the plan, but you’ll likely have a few options available to you.
 First, some plans will let you leave money as it is.
 If the plan offers reasonably priced and quality investment options, this could make sense.
 Next, you’ll have the option to roll over your money to an IRA.
 This ensures you owe no taxes on the money and you’ll be able to continue tax-preferred growth with your choice of investment options.
 Lastly, you’ll have the option to take the money as cash or as a “lump-sum”.
 This option involves paying some significant taxes and penalties while also depleting retirement savings.
-This option should only be considered in challenging circumstances after other sources of cash have been evaluated.
+This option should only be considered in challenging circumstances after other sources of cash have been thoroughly evaluated.

 Review your budget and spending plan